Programming-Systems-Lab/dyclink/README.md

 ./scripts/dyclink\_query.sh compId insts sim -f

 compId represents the comparison ID, which can be seen from the MySQL database. insts represents the minimum size of code relatives you care.
-The default value is 45. sim represents the similarity threshold. -f is optional and solely for the experiments in the paper.
-This argument can filter out some simple utility methods that do not contribute to the real business logic of the application.
+The default value is 45. sim represents the similarity threshold. -f is an optional flag.
+This argument filter out some simple utility methods that do not contribute to the real business logic of the application in our experimental codebases.

 ### Test Run
 For testing if your system set-up is successful, you can use the command to drive a simple test case of DyCLINK: